Strategy-proof allocation with outside option: Main results

 \begin{corollary} Under NI and Richness, an IR, not-strongly-bidominated and strategy-proof mechanism is not strictly stochastically dominated by any other strategy-proof mechanism. \end{corollary}

-Because unbidominated mechanisms are not-strongly-bidominated, but the converse is not true, Corollary \ref{corollary:thm2:2} is stronger than the second statement of Corollary \ref{corollary:thm1:2} when NI and Richness both hold.
+Because unbidominated mechanisms are not-strongly-bidominated but the converse is not true, Corollary \ref{corollary:thm2:2} is stronger than the second statement of Corollary \ref{corollary:thm1:2} when NI and Richness both hold.
 However, Corollary \ref{corollary:thm2:2} relies on a finite $ \a $, but Corollary \ref{corollary:thm1:2} does not.

 When we are interested in a subclass of IR and strategy-proof mechanisms, we can define unbidominated/not-strongly-bidominated mechanisms within the subclass.
-Then the second statement of Corollary \ref{corollary:thm1:2} and Corollary \ref{corollary:thm2:2} hold within the subclass.
-We will present an application in Section \ref{section:application}.
+Then Corollary \ref{corollary:thm1:2} and Corollary \ref{corollary:thm2:2} hold within the subclass.
+We will present an application of this result in Section \ref{section:matching}.

-\cite{alva2017strategy} call $ a\in \a $ \textit{Pareto-constrained participation-maximal} if there does not exist $ b\in \a $ that \textit{weakly} Pareto dominates $ a $ and strictly participation expands $ a $.\footnote{AM say $ b $ strictly participation expands $ a $ if $ I(a)\subsetneq I(b) $.
-It is the degeneration of strict size dominance.} While, we say $ a $ is \textit{unbidominated} if there does not exist $ b$ that \textit{strictly} Pareto dominates $ a $ and strictly participation expands $ a $.
-Under NI, this difference disappears because if $ b $ weakly Pareto dominates $ a $ and strictly participation expands $ a $, then $ b $ must strictly Pareto dominate $ a $.
-This is why AM assume both NI and richness in their results for Pareto-constrained participation-maximality, while our Corollary \ref{corollary:thm1:2} only assumes Richness.
-There is no counterpart of strong bidominance and Corollary \ref{corollary:thm2:2} in AM's paper.
+\begin{remark} AM call a deterministic allocation $ a\in \a $ \textit{Pareto-constrained participation-maximal} if there does not exist $ b\in \a $ that \textit{weakly} Pareto dominates $ a $ and strictly participation expands $ a $ (i.e., $ I(a)\subsetneq I(b) $).
+It is slightly different from unbidominance.
+But under NI they coincide, because if $ b $ weakly Pareto dominates $ a $ and strictly participation expands $ a $, then $ b $ must strictly Pareto dominate $ a $.
+There is no counterpart of strong bidominance in AM's paper. \end{remark}